 Hiking through the jungle in Boquete, Panama

-I’d lugged my hiking boots all around Central America rarely wearing them and finally, on that day, it all became worth it.
+I’d lugged my hiking boots all around backpacking Central America, rarely wearing them, and finally, on that day, it all became worth it.
 I was so grateful to have these on my feet and can’t imagine doing this hike without them, at least in the rainy season!

 Hiking to the lost waterfalls of boquete panama